 While southern England gets most of the glory — and the tourists — the country's far northeastern corner harbors some of England's best historical sights.
 Hadrian's Wall serves as a reminder that this was once an important Roman colony, while nearby Holy Island is where Christianity gained its first toehold in Britain.
 And both can be reached from the town of Durham, home to England's greatest Norman church.

 For years I've visited Hadrian's Wall, the remains of the fortification the Romans built nearly 2,000 years ago to mark the northern end of their empire, where Britannia stopped and where the barbarian land that would someday be Scotland began.
-But until this visit, I had never ventured beyond the National Trust properties, the museums, and the various car-park viewpoints.
+But until a more recent visit, I had never ventured beyond the National Trust properties, the museums, and the various car-park viewpoints.

 Hadrian's Wall stretches 73 miles across the isle.
 Once a towering 20-foot-tall fortification, these days "Hadrian's Shelf," as some cynics call it, is only about three feet wide and three to six feet high.
 But it's still one of England's most thought-provoking sights.

-The best way to experience the wall is to focus on a six-mile stretch right in the middle, featuring three must-see sights: Housesteads Roman Fort shows you where the Romans lived; Vindolanda's museum shows you how they lived; and the Roman Army Museum explains the empire-wide military organization that brought them here.
+The best way to experience the wall is to focus on a six-mile stretch right in the middle, featuring three must-see sights: Housesteads Roman Fort, which shows you where the Romans lived; Vindolanda's museum, which shows you how they lived; and the Roman Army Museum, which explains the empire-wide military organization that brought them here.

 This stretch of the wall also boasts some of the most enjoyable hiking.
 A three-mile ridge walk alongside the wall from Steel Rigg to Sycamore Gap (with the tree featured in the movie Robin Hood: Prince of Thieves) to Housesteads Roman Fort gives you a perfect taste of scenery and history.